 - While the rice is cooking, slice half of an onion as thinly as you can.
 We need about half a cup of onion slices.
 Soak them in 3/4 cup of iced cold water plus 2 tablespoons of lime juice and 1 1/4 teaspoons of sugar.
 Soak for at least 15 minutes.

-- In a small bowl, mix together 2 1/2 tablespoons of lime juice, 1 1/4 teaspoons of salt and 1/4 teaspoon of sugar to make the lime juice dressing.
+- In a small bowl, mix together 2 1/2 tablespoons of lime juice, 1 1/4 teaspoons of salt and 1/4 teaspoon of sugar (the sugar is completely optional) to make the lime juice dressing.
 Tweak the ratio of ingredients to your liking.